What Does a Well-Designed Canvas Course Look Like?

 This course from Professor Maureen Reed from the School of Environment and Sustainability.
 This is an example of an asynchronous course and is also a condensed course, delivered over only two weeks.
 It makes extensive use of Discussions.

-While building your own course in Canvas, or reviewing it once it’s built, you may find this checklist useful.
-The checklist covers details related to the course navigation and information, content, student assessment, and course accessibility.
-The checklist will support you in achieving our Learning Technology Ecosystem Principles and other principles of effective instructional design.
+While building your own course in Canvas, or reviewing it once it’s built, you may find this resource useful.
+This resource covers details and contains links related to the course development and information, content, student assessment, and course accessibility.

 Finally, the video below explores a course that is poorly organized.
 This is not an actual course, but may reflect issues that you’re trying to avoid.
-This post explains the purpose and how to use modules in your remote courses to avoid these issues.
-There are also a number of additional resources available on distance and online teaching and using Canvas at the U of S.
+There are also a number of additional resources available on using Canvas at the U of S.